 Then, not long ago, I received a sign.
 It came in the form of a bag of dried adzuki beans.
 It was twelve months old, unopened and forgotten in the back of my cupboard.
 Given my occasional carnivore’s guilt around Veganuary, I can only assume I bought it intending to make some sort of penitential stodge.
 This obviously never materialised.
 A far more dignified end for the beans, I decided, would be koshian.
 And so I set about developing my own smooth bean paste recipe.
 The amount of sugar I settled on may seem conservative, but it results in an an authentic flavour without being aggressively sweet.

-the full red bean paste process in pictures
+the full process

 I removed the skins by passing the cooled beans through a sieve, assisted by the butt of a rolling pin.
 This took a long time as I had to work in batches.
 The resultant mash looks like powdery purple snow!

 Many recipes call for this puree to be squeezed in a cotton bag to remove excess moisture, but mine was already dry enough that it clung to the bowl and compacted smoothly when pressed.

 The nerve-wracking part is putting the dryish red bean paste back on the heat and adding the sugar.
 Once the sugar heats up, however, the paste becomes instantly looser.
 It’s then just a matter of gently reducing it again to the desired consistency.
 I have repeatedly read (including in A Simple Art) that side-to-side stirring at this stage makes your koshian glossier and, implicitly, better.
 I wasn’t sure about this at first, but I think it must be about achieving an even distribution of sugar.
 It only takes a short time for the paste to re-thicken, and zigzags are simply more efficient than circles when it comes to mixing.